jwodder/demagnetize-rs/README.md

 Global Options
 --------------

+- `-c <file>`, `--config <file>` — Specify the configuration file to use.
+See "Configuration" below for the default config file location.

 - `-l <level>`, `--log-level <level>` — Set the log level to the given value.
   Possible values are "`OFF`", "`ERROR`", "`WARN`", "`INFO`", "`DEBUG`", and "`TRACE`" (all case-insensitive).  [default value: `INFO`]

+- `--no-config` — Use the default configuration settings and do not read from any configuration files

 `demagnetize get`